crowdin/vscode-crowdin/README.md

 ]
 ```

-You also can use environment variables in configuration file [Environmet variables](https://support.crowdin.com/configuration-file/#api-credentials-from-environment-variables):
+You also can use environment variables in the configuration file [Environmet variables](https://support.crowdin.com/configuration-file/#api-credentials-from-environment-variables):

 ```yaml
 "project_id_env": "CROWDIN_PROJECT_ID"